Q: I want to grow my MSP business, but most marketing tactics appear to be outside of my budget. Do you have any ideas?

 Some skeptics might say, “yeah, but isn’t this what social media is for?”
 You can create the best social media presence in the world, but if you don’t have a way to deliver it, it’s a waste of time and money.
 The e-newsletter is the delivery mechanism, and the email addresses you collect are your road map to the future.
 The biggest advantage of focusing on building an old-fashioned email list is control.
 Once you have that email list, it’s yours.

 Meanwhile, Facebook changes its algorithms.
 Google changes its algorithms.
 What may work today on social media may not work tomorrow.
 But an email list is yours forever.
 A list of emails isn’t going to change in one impersonal change of the algorithm.
-So if you haven’t starting building your list, start, and watch your business bloom.
+So if you haven’t started building your list, put this MSP marketing tip to use.
+Start building that list and watch your business bloom.